Manayunk garage ambush shooting victim identified as 43-year-old man

 The shooting occurred around 8:15 p.m.
 Tuesday on the 300 block of DuPont Street, about a block from Manayunk Avenue.
 Police say the calls came flooding in to 911.

-At first, officers said they only saw bullet casings and thick, dark smoke coming from an open single-car garage.
+At first, officers said they only saw bullet casings and thick, dark smoke coming from an open two-car garage.

 "When the fire department finally cleared the smoke, that's when they realized that there was a body inside of a Hyundai SUV," said Chief Inspector Scott Small.
 "The victim was sitting in the driver's seat.
 The engine was running, that's what caused the garage door to be filled with smoke."